-“Bring me back something brown!” she smiled like she had won a large pot at poker not the least put off by his evident lack of enthusiasm.
+“Bring me something brown!” she smiled like she had won a large pot at poker not the least put off by his evident lack of enthusiasm.

-Her statement made sense to Barnaby as he climbed into his car and turned around in the road but then again, someone had to be bringing her food.
+Her statement made sense to Levi as he climbed into his car and turned around in the road but then again, someone had to be bringing her food.
 She had to have contact with somebody.